0day-ci/linux/Documentation/filesystems/ext4/journal.rst

 the journal_t structure.

 A journal checkpoint can be triggered from userspace via the ioctl EXT4_IOC_CHECKPOINT.
-This ioctl takes a single, u64 argument for flags.
+This ioctl takes a u64 argument for flags.
-Currently, three flags are supported.
-First, EXT4_IOC_CHECKPOINT_FLAG_DRY_RUN can be used to verify input to the ioctl.
-It returns error if there is any invalid input, otherwise it returns success without performing any checkpointing.
-This can be used to check whether the ioctl exists on a system and to verify there are no issues with arguments or flags.
-The other two flags are EXT4_IOC_CHECKPOINT_FLAG_DISCARD and EXT4_IOC_CHECKPOINT_FLAG_ZEROOUT.
-These flags cause the journal blocks to be discarded or zero-filled, respectively, after the journal checkpoint is complete.
-EXT4_IOC_CHECKPOINT_FLAG_DISCARD and EXT4_IOC_CHECKPOINT_FLAG_ZEROOUT cannot both be set.
+The only supported flags is EXT4_IOC_CHECKPOINT_FLAG_ZEROOUT.
+This flag cause the journal blocks to be zero-filled after the journal checkpoint is complete.
 The ioctl may be useful when snapshotting a system or for complying with content deletion SLOs.